-In the simplest definition, incontinence refers to an involuntary loss of urine or fecal matter due to the loss of control of the bladder or bowel.
+In the simplest definition, incontinence refers to an involuntary loss of urine or faecal matter due to the loss of control of the bladder or bowel.
 This problem has existed for ages.
 However, due to its embarrassing nature, everyone keeps it a well-guarded secret.
-This condition is rarely discussed and can leave anyone suffering from urinary or fecal incontinence feeling, as if they are alone in the world.
+This condition is rarely discussed and can leave anyone suffering from urinary or faecal incontinence feeling as if they are alone in the world.
 For a better understanding of incontinence in adults, it is imperative to look at symptoms, causes, and treatment.
 Let’s take a look:

 Symptoms of Adult Incontinence

 If you suffer from an involuntary leak of urine, it is advisable to see a doctor for a proper diagnosis.
 The main symptoms that can point to incontinence are:

 - Urge incontinence: If you always experience a sudden urge to urinate followed by a sudden release from the bladder, you should consult your doctor.

 - Overflow incontinence: Many people experience constant dripping of urine during the day and at night.
 This means that the bladder does not empty itself.
 Your doctor would be the person to give you the best diagnosis to identify the underlying issue.

 - Stress incontinence: If you experience an involuntary loss of urine when sneezing, coughing, laughing, exercising or lifting heavy stuff, you need to see your doctor.

 - Incontinence due to a physical/mental condition: Functional incontinence occurs when a physical or mental impairment makes it impossible for you to get to the washroom in time.
 Conditions such as arthritis and dementia cause this type of incontinence, and you may not only need a solution to manage incontinence but a solution to the problem that causes these situations to arise as well.